Key Takeaways:

-Today, we’re sharing what we call the Picnic Makers Picnic Spot Journal.
-It’s simply a curated list of the best picnic spots in Los Angeles.
-Each spot has something that made us stay longer, eat slower, or simply look around and say, âThis is a good place to be.â
+Today, we’re sharing something we like to call the Picnic Makers Picnic Spot Journal.
+It’s our own handpicked list of the best picnic spots in Los Angeles, built from places that made us want to stay a little longer, snack a little slower, and pause for a second just to take it all in.

 - Highlight: Best for all-day picnics with a view